-The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love
+The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love - E!
+Online

 They appeared together at the International Federation of Head and Neck Oncologic Societies 5th World Congress that July.

-"I'm very happy to be here this morning with my husband," said Zeta-Jones, who also shared a Sept.
-25 birthday with Douglas, who's 25 years her senior.
+"I'm very happy to be here this morning with my husband," said Zeta-Jones.
 "I mean that literally.
 I'm very happy to be here with my husband."

 Recalling Douglas' struggle, she said, "I was a mess.
 I'll be quite frank, I was a mess.
 When I'm married to a man who has such a conviction for life...he fights to make the wrongs right.
 For the first time he was fighting for his life."